Protection of Wild Mammals (Scotland) Act 2002: Impact of the ban

-An article in The Guardian on 9 September 2004 reports that of the ten Scottish hunts, nine survived the ban, using the permitted exemption allowing them to use packs of hounds to flush foxes to guns (an exemption which is strongly opposed by people against hunting).
+An article in The Guardian on 9 September 2004 reported that of the ten Scottish hunts, nine survived the ban, using the permitted exemption allowing them to use packs of hounds to flush foxes to guns (an exemption strongly opposed by people against hunting).

-A number of convictions have taken place under the Act, two for people hunting foxes and ten for hare coursing.
+A number of convictions took place under the Act, two for people hunting foxes and ten for hare coursing.
 The only prosecution of a traditional fox hunt led to a not guilty verdict, but to a clarification of the law, with the sheriff saying that the activity of flushing foxes to guns "will require to be accompanied by realistic and one would expect, effective arrangements for the shooting of pest species.
 The use of what might be termed "token guns" or what was described by the Crown as paying lip service to the legislation is not available ... as a justification for the continuation of what was referred to in the evidence before me as traditional fox hunting."

 There is controversy over the impact on the number of foxes killed by hunts.
-Hunts say that the number killed by hunts has doubled because shooting is more effective than chasing with dogs.
+Hunts said that the number killed by hunts doubled because shooting is more effective than chasing with dogs.

-Since the ban, two new fox hunts have started in Scotland, the Strathappin and the Dumfriesshire and Stewartry.
+Following the ban, two new fox hunts started in Scotland, the Strathappin and the Dumfriesshire and Stewartry.